wireapp/wire-server/docs/src/developer/reference/config-options.md

 config.disabledAPIVersions: [ v3 ]
 ```

 The default setting (in case the value is not present in the server configuration) is that all development versions are disabled while all other supported versions are enabled.
-To enabled all versions including the development version set the value to be empty: `[]`.
+To enable all versions including the development version set the value to be empty: `[]`.

 ## Settings in cargohold